 The EPA’s commitment to regulatory reform through deregulation is evident in the Agency’s latest Regulatory Agenda.
 The 145 entries on the Agency’s Fall 2019 Rule List include 56 actions that are expected to be deregulatory; these actions follow the 47 deregulatory amendments the EPA says it has already finalized under President Donald Trump.

-The president has repeatedly made it clear that environmental protection as affected by the federal government will not occur at a high cost to economic growth and energy independence (see, for example, Executive Order 13783, Promoting Energy Independence and Economic Growth).
+The president has repeatedly made it clear that environmental protection as effected by the federal government will not occur at a high cost to economic growth and energy independence (see, for example, Executive Order 13783, Promoting Energy Independence and Economic Growth).

 37 Planned Actions for 2020